Manchester’s Queer Underground — HUNGER’s guide to the city’s most progressive spaces

 And my experience of HOMOBLOC?
 It was absolutely brilliant.
 As soon as we got into the queue, we became pally with two older ladies that we definitely didn’t expect to see on such a night.
 Hey, HOMOBLOC is for all.
 Anyway, we bumped into them about ten times during our lengthy stretch inside the cavernous former railway station.
 By the end of the night, it could be said that we were actively avoiding them.
 We also made friends with a girl who ended up being my right-hand woman for the night, and it was only at about 3am that it dawned on us that she’d likely come to this event alone.
 Bit weird?
 Nope.
 Again, it’s what HOMOBLOC is all about.
 But we danced, scurried around Depot Mayfield’s five large-scale rooms like little rats, and got sweaty amongst the hordes of topless men while everyone from Ruby Savage to Shygirl to Chloé Caillet laid down unforgettable sets.
 I’d like to be able to go into more detail on each of their stints behind the decks, but I’d be lying if I said I was completely compus mentus.
 One thing’s for sure, though, and that’s that a good time was had.
 When me and my mate awoke the next morning, we were in resounding agreement that it was one of those nights where everything just hit.

 It was so good, in fact, that it would have been quite easy to stay even longer than we did.
 Alas, at about 3am – when the beer didn’t taste quite so delicious and one of the older ladies said something that could be construed as fatphobic – it was time to go back to The Marriott… Here’s a Trainspotting-esque guide on what to do when you’re back there (or equivalent hotel).
 Walk through the doors, a bit googley-eyed.
 Get questioned by security who think you’re trying to sneak into the hotel (fair enough).
 Order a Deliveroo that forces you to sculk through the lobby in the (very plush) hotel robe and (very comfortable) slippers.
 Remove makeup.
 Brush teeth.
 Brush tongue.
 Gag a bit.
 Regret brushing your tongue.
-Eat McDonalds (or something equally as horrible) while remembering to save a singular Chicken Select (or two) for the morning.
+Eat McDonalds (or something equally as horrible) while remembering to save a Chicken Select (or two) for the morning.
 Realise you already brushed your teeth.
 Decide to forgo another tooth brushing session for the night.
 Watch numerous episodes of Gogglebox.
 Realise it’s so late that it’s one of those episodes with the sign language person in the corner.
 Go to sleep.

 Image Credit: Jody Hartley